mackenziej044/Pymaceuticals/README.md

 This assignment is broken down into the following tasks:

-Prepare the data.
+-Prepare the data.

-Generate summary statistics.
+-Generate summary statistics.

-Create bar charts and pie charts.
+-Create bar charts and pie charts.

-Calculate quartiles, find outliers, and create a box plot.
+-Calculate quartiles, find outliers, and create a box plot.

-Create a line plot and a scatter plot.
+-Create a line plot and a scatter plot.

-Calculate correlation and regression.
+-Calculate correlation and regression.

-Submit your final analysis.
+-Submit your final analysis.